ingridasemenec/DnDEncounterEstimator/README.md

 ### TPK Classification
 [TPK_classification.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/TPK_classification.ipynb) : script tests two binary classification methods to determine the probability of total party kill (TPK).
 The data contains fewer cases of TPK, therefore the no-TPK cases were randomly undersampled.
-Logistic Regression (LR) and Random Forest classifiers (RF) were tested.
-When looking at the ROC curve the LR model performed better than RF.
+Logistic Regression (LR) and Decission Tree classifiers (DT) were tested.
+When looking at the ROC curve the LR model performed better than DT.
 The classifier can be improved with more data that includes TPKs.

 ![]() <img src="https://github.com/ingridasemenec/DnDFireballProject/blob/main/roccurve.png" width=60%>